Brighten Your Day With Colour

 5. A pencil and a colour sketch and my test piece in preparation for the demonstration, with the piece on the easel I actually did during the demonstration.

-These demonstrations were so well received, I plan to do more on Thursday mornings starting in February.
+These demonstrations were so well received, I plan to do more on Thursday mornings starting in March.
 No need to book, just turn up, grab a coffee and a cake in the café if you like and come along.
 Best way to find out when they are on is to sign up to my newsletter.

 Sign Up for my Email Newsletter

-If you would like to receive my email newsletter keeping you informed of workshops, events and all the latest news regarding my work then please sign up here.
+If you would like to receive my email newsletter keeping you informed of workshops, events and all the latest news regarding my work then please sign up here .